 From paintings of the Tybee Island Lighthouse to Savannah's Bonaventure Cemetery, and rodeos to Georgia wineries, Trevor Hawkins' paintings have been featured more than any other artists' work on the cover of GEORGIA Magazine, the largest-monthly circulation magazine in the state, published by Georgia Electric Membership Corp. in Tucker.

 Trevor's work has appeared in "The Margaret Mitchell Story," an NBC television movie; on the set of "Radio T.B.S." at Habersham Community Theatre in Clarkesville; and is on permanent display at Pittypat's Porch restaurant in downtown Atlanta.
 His sci-fi and cartoon-based artwork has been sold at DragonCon, America's largest popular arts convention, and at the Superman Celebration, in Metropolis, Illinois.

-Trevor’s art is currently on display in several venues around the Southeast (including the Booth Western Art Museum in Cartersville, Ga., Oglethorpe Power Corp. in Tucker, Ga., and the Marietta Gone With the Wind Museum in Marietta, Ga.), and in Taos, N.M., at The Nouveau Monde Gallery, as well as in private art collections around the country.
+Trevor's art is currently on display in several venues around the Southeast (including the Booth Western Art Museum in Cartersville, Ga., Oglethorpe Power Corp. in Tucker, Ga., the Peachtree Growler Co. in Norcross, Ga., and the Marietta Gone With the Wind Museum in Marietta, Ga.), as well as in private art collections around the United States and England.

-Frequently donating art to charitable fundraising events, Trevor’s work has helped raise funds for worthy organizations such as Earth Share of Georgia and the Atlanta Press Club, among others.
+Frequently donating art to charitable fundraising events, Trevor's work has helped raise funds for worthy organizations such as Georgia FFA, the Atlanta Shakespeare Co., Save the Massac Theatre, the Earl Smith Strand Theatre, Earth Share of Georgia and the Atlanta Press Club, among others.

 Proceed to the Galleries